 • Contribute to the Dynamic Risk Management project of the International Accounting Standards Board (IASB), which will replace the macro hedge accounting standard.

 In the medium to long-term objectives (beyond mid-2025) the EBA mentions it will monitor the five-year cap on NMDs and CSRBB definition used by banks.
 No mention is made by the EBA on the consultation started by the Basel Committee on Banking Supervision, on the newly calibrated interest rate scenarios methodology and levels.
 In the coming weeks, Zanders will publish a series of articles on the Dynamic Risk Management project of the IASB and what implications it will have for banks.
-Please contact us if you have any questions on this topic or others such as NMD modelling or the internal limit framework/ risk appetite statements.
+Please contact us if you have any questions on this topic or others such as NMD modeling or the internal limit framework/ risk appetite statements.

 The European Banking Authority (EBA) published its roadmap on the Banking Package, which implements the final Basel III reforms in the European Union.
 This roadmap develops over four phases, and it is expected to be completed as follows: